 And then when I was prepping to put the dish in the oven, I was even more doubtful.
 I had never seen a roux that DIDN’T start with a 1:1 ratio of fat and flour (this one is 2:1) and I could not get my sauce to thicken to what I considered substantial enough.
 But then when I added the cheese my doubts went away.
 The cheese thickened the sauce so much that I decided to add a bunch of pasta water to it to thin it out.
 It was the creamiest looking sauce I’ve ever made!

-Then when I put it in the oven I was afraid that the creamy sauce was going to dry up.
+When I put it in the oven I was afraid that the creamy sauce was going to dry up.
 Twenty minutes later and after a short stint under the broiler to brown the breadcrumbs, the creamiest Mac and Cheese I’ve ever made was born.
 It should be noted that my dad said it was the best Mac and Cheese I’ve ever made.
 And he’s tried a lot!

 - 8 T. (1 stick) butter,divided, plus more for baking dish